 - fostering quality teaching and leadership in STEM

 Actively engaging students in authentic and challenging STEM learning experiences, creating learning environments that foster innovation and creativity is fundamental to the success of STEM education in schools.
 Integrating STEM learning allows teachers to place a greater focus on the general capabilities of our syllabuses such as: critical and creative thinking, information and communication technology capability and personal and social capability.

-The NSW Department of Education has initiated a number of STEM projects.
+The department has initiated a number of STEM projects.
 The projects aim to:

 - develop learning experiences through the use of project-based learning strategies

 - improve student learning through pedagogical change

 - provide schools with the opportunity to evaluate teaching and learning practices